martinfama/fui/README.md

 ## Installation

-The actual librar is in `fui`, and can be compiled and installed with:
+The actual library is in `fui`, and can be compiled and installed with:

 ```bash
 make